 However, the allocator needs to know whether a buffer's bufctl pointer is valid, since this pointer might also have been corrupted by malfunctioning code.
 The allocator confirms the integrity of its auxiliary pointer by storing the pointer and an encoded version of that pointer, and then cross-checking the two versions.

-Extra Debugging Data in the Buftag
+As shown in Extra Debugging Data in the Buftag, these pointers

 You might find it helpful to re-examine the example provided in Freed Buffer Checking: 0xdeadbeef, in order to confirm that the buftag pointers shown there are consistent.

 In the event that the allocator finds a corrupt buftag, it panics the system and produces a message similar to the following:

 kernel memory allocator: boundary tag corrupted bcp ^ bxstat = 0xffeef4ee, should be f4eef4ee

 Remember, if bcp is corrupt, it is still possible to retrieve its value